MagnusFagerli/react-native-swiggle/README.md

 # react-native-swiggle

-Should it be a toggle?
-Should it be a switch?
-No, it should be a swiggle!
+What is the correct term?
+Toggle or Switch?
+I don't know.
+Who knows?
+That's why I created this component.
+It's a toggle, it's a switch, it's a Swiggle.

-This is a Toggle component for React Native.
+On a more serious note, this is a simple Toggle component for React Native.

 ## Installation